In fact, we can’t think of anything MORE important.

 Meet quarterly to identify and review the cultivation status of potential board members.

 You need to be working all year long to develop a solid “bench” of potential board members.

 The annual Board Self-Assessment is essential to find out how board members feel the board is functioning – both as a whole and as individuals.

 Many boards use an anonymous survey vehicle such as Survey Monkey to collect responses from board members.

 The Self Assessment is a wonderful way to pull out important issues that are not talked about publicly at board meetings.

-5. Monitor Board Meetings.
+5. Monitor Board Meetings for Their Effectiveness.

 This committee makes sure board meetings are both effective and efficient.
 You do NOT want to have high level board members doing low level work in your meetings.

 It’s up to the Governance Committee to be sure meetings are interesting and engaging for board members.

 See our posts: “12 Ways to Liven Up Your Board Meetings – and Your Board.”